giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-update.md

 ## Description

 The structure created by this command is presented below.
-Resources enclosed in a square brackets `[]` are considered optional.
+Resources enclosed in square brackets `[]` are considered optional.

 ```nohighlight
 management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/[mapi/]